History of Art

 How is this course taught and assessed?

-We use a variety of teaching methods including lectures, seminars, individual tutorials and group projects.
-You will be expected to spend longer periods of time on independent study as the course progresses.
+We use a variety of teaching methods, including lectures, seminars, exhibitions, individual tutorials and group projects.
+You will be expected to spend longer periods of time in independent study as the course progresses.
 In your final year you will produce a substantial piece of original research in the form of a dissertation.

 Methods of assessment include essays, visual analysis, dissertations, presentations and projects, as well as written exams, which include both take-home and more conventional examinations.